pelicheng/recipe-rating-analysis/README.md

 | 412 broccoli casserole               |      306168 |        40 |         6 |               9 |        5 |                5 | True        |      194.8 | 101-200         | low                |

 ### Univariate Analysis
-- Embed at least one plotly plot you created in your notebook that displays the distribution of a single column (see Part 2: Report for instructions).
 <iframe
   src="assets/uni_steps.html"
   width="800"